 Blogging the Mesozoic consists of short essays about dinosaurs (you expected maybe?), writing fiction, particularly science fiction and fantasy, as well as travel, and whatever else catches her fancy.
 It’s updated about once a week.

-Her latest guest editorial, Our Right, Our Duty, Our Privilege, is in the March 2016 issue of Analog Science Fiction and Fact.
+Mars Needs Children is Rosemary’s most recent guest editorial in the July/August 2017 issue of Analog Science Fiction and Fact.
+Her last guest editorial, On the Money was in the November 2016 issue of Analog.
+Our Right, Our Duty, Our Privilege, appeared in the March 2016 issue of Analog.
 It deals with voting and elections.
 Rosemary’s previous guest editorials are The Future is Prologue, which was in the December 2015 issue of Analog, and Conspiracy Theories for Everybody in the July/August 2015 issue of Analog.
+She has more guest editorials in the pipeline.

 Rosemary’s other published stories are: